vaadin/business-app-starter-flow/README.md

 Open http://localhost:8080/ to view the application.

-Note that when running in development mode, the application will not work in IE11.

 ## Running the Project in Production Mode

 `./mvnw jetty:run-exploded -Dvaadin.productionMode`

 The default mode when the application is built or started is 'development'.
 The 'production' mode is turned on by setting the `vaadin.productionMode` system property when building or starting the app.

-In the 'production' mode all frontend resources of the application are minified and transpiled to also support Internet Explorer 11.
-That adds extra time to the build process, but reduces the total download size.

 Note that if you switch between running in production mode and development mode, you need to do
 ```